-We have audited the financial statements of the governmental activities and the major fund of the Alternative Educational Academy of Ogemaw County for the year ended June 30, 2017.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated July 13, 2017.
+We have audited the financial statements of the governmental activities and the major fund of the Alternative Education Academy of Ogemaw County for the year ended June 30, 2019.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated July 11, 2019.
 Professional standards also require that we communicate to you the following information related to our audit.
 The appendices to this letter set forth those communications as follows:

-I Communication with Those Charged with Governance

-II Management Comments
+- I Communication with Those Charged with Governance - II Management Comments

-We discussed these matters with various personnel of the District during the audit and met with management on August 29, 2017.
+We discussed these matters with various personnel of the Academy during the audit and met with management on August 14, 2019.
 We would also be pleased to meet with you to discuss these matters at your convenience.

-These communications are intended solely for the information and use of management, the District, others within the District and the Michigan Department of Education and are not intended to be, and should not be, used by anyone other than those specified parties.
+These communications are intended solely for the information and use of management, the Board of Education, others within the Academy and the Michigan Department of Education and are not intended to be, and should not be, used by anyone other than those specified parties.